-A \$500 scholarship is available to a returning student who has been a member of the Christian Credit Union as of January 1st of the year of application.
-Preference will be given to a returning student who is enrolled in the Bachelor of Commerce degree program at The King's University College.
-Selection criteria include career choice, demonstrated Christian commitment, academic standing, and financial need.
+A \$750 scholarship is available to a returning student who has been a member of the Christian Credit Union as of January 1, of the year of application.
+Preference will be given to a returning student who is enrolled in the Bachelor of Commerce or Bachelor of Politics, History, Economics (PHES) degree programs at The King's University College.
+Selection criteria include career choice, demonstrated Christian commitment and academic standing.